idio-lang/DIPS/source/idio-design/idio-feel.rst

 GUID
 """"

-Post-creation, are these used in any way other than to print them out?
+Post-creation, are these used in any way other than to compare them or print them out?
-I guess there's a comparison of GUIDs that can be made which could be equally done as a string (albeit slower).

 Commonly manipulated forms include (for the same GUID):